paulhamsh/Sipeed-LycheeRV-RISC-V/README.md

 Use ```connman``` to set up your wifi

 ### Fix the apt NO_PUBKEY E852514F5DF312F6 error
-Fixes it but then there is nothing it will apt-get....
+Fixes it there error report, but then there is nothing it will apt-get, so not sure it helps ....

 **On another computer** (because wget is not installed) download a vesrion of ```debian-ports-archive-keyring``` (it will have a date after it, like ```debian-ports-archive-keyring_2025.02.01_all.deb```) from http://ftp.uk.debian.org/debian/pool/main/d/debian-ports-archive-keyring/
 I used ```debian-ports-archive-keyring_2025.02.01_all.deb``` because the one mentioned was not there